Multibit-Legacy/multibit-hd/mbhd-brit/README.md

 redeemer.EC.public = G(redeemer.EC.private)    (1)
 ```

-where `G()` is the EC generator function.
+where `G()` is the EC generator function for the Bitcoin curve.

-Redeemers are encouraged to generate significant numbers of keys for use in BRIT to obfuscate ongoing income.
+The redeemer also produces the `redeemer.identifier`, which is the SHA256 hash of the `redeemer.PGP.public`.

 #### 3. Redeemer distributes keys

-The Redeemer copies `redeemer.GPG.public` and `redeemer.EC.public` to wherever the Matcher service is running.
+The Redeemer copies `redeemer.PGP.public` and `redeemer.EC.public` to wherever the Matcher service is running.

-The Matcher creates a unique `redeemer.identifier` deterministically from the `redeemer.GPG.public`, typically through
+The Matcher creates a unique `redeemer.identifier` from the `redeemer.PGP.public` using a SHA256 hash.
-a SHA-256 hash, and provides this in a response to the Redeemer.

 The protocol now waits until a Payer is introduced to the Matcher.
+This is done when the user first uses
+the installed client software.

 #### 4. Payer creates random session key

 The Payer creates a random session key (`payer.sessionKey`).
 This is used by the Matcher so the Payer can have confidence
-that the Matcher is genuine.
+that the responses from the Matcher are genuine.

 #### 5. Payer derives unique BRIT wallet identifier